its-laika/crates/README.md

 _A dead simple oneshot single producer, multiple consumer (SPMC) channel_

 ## About
-Shotgun is a simple oneshot single producer, multiple consumer (SPMC) channel.
+Shotgun is a simple one-shot single producer, multiple consumer (SPMC) channel.
-Internally using `std::sync::Mutex` and `std::sync::Arc`, not containing any unsafe code.
+It internally uses `std::sync::Mutex` and `std::sync::Arc` and does not contain any unsafe code.

 ## When to use